Kids In Transition to School

 * How do people register?

 * Note: Space is limited and groups fill up fast.
-If parents have questions, we are happy to talk.
-Parents can call 541-485-2711.
+Interested parents/guardians can email Melissa Locke.